Moore Is More

 Moore is More is the sixth studio album by American R&B singer Chanté Moore.
 It was released by Shanachie Records on July 30, 2013.
 Moore's first and only release with Shanachie, the album featured production from Louis Biancaniello, Sam Watters, Midi Mafia, Kwamé, Chris Davis, 808N, Dre Manuel, and others.
-Moore is More peaked at number 184 on the US Billboard 200 and number 27 on the Top R&B/Hip-Hop Albums, marking her lowest chart yet, an was preceded by the release of two singles "Talking in My Sleep" and "Jesus, I Want You".
+Moore is More peaked at number 184 on the US Billboard 200 and number 27 on the Top R&B/Hip-Hop Albums, marking her lowest chart yet, and was preceded by the release of two singles "Talking in My Sleep" and "Jesus, I Want You".

 Background and release

 Moore is More was Chanté Moore's first album in five years, and first release via Shanachie Records.
 The singer referred to the album as a reflection of her life at the moment, and added that it is therefore aggressive, happy, joyful, and bubbly.
 In an interview with soulmusic.com in May 2013, the singer explained: "I am having fun being able to sing about things that I can’t talk about.
 There are break-up issues and emotions that I feel regarding my last marriage.
 There’s lots of things that just aren’t even proper to even say out loud, except I can sing about them because it just makes more sense".